BTNeandertha1/BTDiablo/README.md

 - 85 Flayer Dungeon (All Levels)
 - 85 Spider Cavern
 - Lower Kurast is DANGEROUS in NIGHTMARE and HELL...
 Like really...
+- Durance of Hate Level 3
+   - Added Aura to Maffer Dragonhand
+   - Added Aura to Wyand Voidbringer

 ### Act 4
 - 84 Outer Steps